Fallout shelter: Kearny fallout meter

 Commercially made Geiger counters are expensive and require frequent calibration.
 It is possible to construct an electrometer-type radiation meter called the Kearny fallout meter, which does not require batteries or professional calibration, from properly-scaled plans with just a coffee can or pail, gypsum board, monofilament fishing line, and aluminum foil.
 Plans are freely available in the public domain in the reference Nuclear War Survival Skills by Cresson Kearny.

 Use

 "About Fallout" (1955) - Official U.S. Civil Defense information film reel.

-Inhabitants should plan to remain sheltered for at least two weeks (with an hour out at the end of the first week – see Swiss Civil Defense guidelines), then work outside for gradually increasing amounts of time, to four hours a day at three weeks.
+Inhabitants should plan to remain sheltered for at least two weeks (with an hour outside at the end of the first week – see Swiss Civil Defense guidelines), then work outside for gradually increasing amounts of time, reaching four hours a day by three weeks.
 The normal work is to sweep or wash fallout into shallow trenches to decontaminate the area.
 They should sleep in a shelter for several months.
-Evacuation at three weeks is recommended by official authorities.
+Official authorities recommend evacuation at three weeks.

 If available, inhabitants may take potassium iodide at the rate of 130 mg/day per adult (65 mg/day per child) as an additional measure to protect the thyroid gland from the uptake of dangerous radioactive iodine, a component of most fallout and reactor waste.